 Hey Friends!
 I’ve been really excited for this week!
 Just so much to share with you guys, like this chunky farmhouse trim (aka Craftsman trim.)
 Eeeek!
 I shared earlier this week the reveal photo, so now I wanted to walk you through exactly how we recreated this look with our standard windows.
 If you’re loving this quick and easy trim update, then check out the drop cloth curtains I added to really give this window a farmhouse pop.

 Before we began, our windows looked like this, bleh!
-We have what you call a standard trim, meaning that there was only a window seal and footer piece…Um, let me stop right there and say forgive me if I don’t use the correct terminology.
+We have what you call a standard trim, meaning that there was only a window sill and footer piece…Um, let me stop right there and say I’m no expert at the window trimming lingo.
 I don’t claim to be an expert contractor, just a DIYer sharing my experience….I have finally come to the conclusion that I could handle DIYing some craftsmen trim to give it that chunky farmhouse trim look.
 Seemed pretty simple, just a few straight cuts and a few nails, a good coat of paint and call it a day.
 Basically!

 I started by ripping out the old trim.
 I had to take a box cutter to cut a seam in the caulk.
 Then it just took a pry bar and a little elbow grease to pop it out.
 Once it was out, I measured for my cuts, made a drawing of the window frames and made a list of cuts.
 My husband doubted my skills here, but within 10 minutes, I had all my cuts made.
 I quickly sanded the ends and went ahead and primed all the pieces.